abhisrkckl/Vela.jl/docs/src/priors.md

 Note that the values above should be given in their "normal" units as they appear in the par files.
-Specifically, the prior on M2 corresponds  to 0.1 ± 0.02 Msun, where the normal distribution is truncated at a lower bound 0.
+Specifically, the prior on M2 corresponds  to 0.1 ± 0.02 Msun, where the normal distribution is truncated at a lower bound of 0.